FeatureBaseDB/featurebase-docs/docs/cloud/cloud-faq/cloud-faq-data-cardinality.md

 title: Data cardinality
 layout: default
 parent: Frequently Asked Questions
-has_children: true
 nav_order: 2
 ---
 # How does FeatureBase differ to a traditional database?

-FeatureBase is a database that uses a bitmap-based data format rather than pure bitmap indexes.
+The FeatureBase database uses a bitmap-based data format rather than pure bitmap indexes.

 This high-level overview provides context by explaining:
 * data cardinality